 Unfortunately, this barn is usually not visible.
 Jupp is a good beer brewer and also likes to drink his own beer, maybe that’s why he has his red nose.
 He loves to tell stories, and sometimes you don’t know what’s true and where his imagination runs away with him.
 But one thing is certain: they all come from the heart.

-A tale from the Middle Ages says that St. Bernhard got annoyed by the nightingale’s singing when he visited the monastery of Himmerod.
-He was so angry that the birds emigrated into a valley in the Seven Mountains that was later called “Nightingale Valley”.
+A tale from the Middle Ages says that Saint Bernhard of Clairvaux once visited Himmerod abbey.
+Nightingales were singing all around the abbey, and that annoyed him greatly.
+He got so angry at the birds that they left Himmerod and found a new home in a beautiful valley in the Siebengebirge, the “Nightingale Valley”.
 Probably that went through dragon Jupp’s mind when he told the following story.

 One evening, when I came from a pleasant beer evening, I missed the turn to my house and suddenly found myself in surroundings that I did not know.
 I looked around and suddenly it dawned on me.
-That had to be the hidden valley in which the haunted castle was located.
-On the quiet people were talking about a princess locked up in a haunted castle, but nobody knew anything for certain.
-Indeed .. through the dark pines I saw a gloomy castle.
+That had to be the hidden valley in which the haunted house was located.
+On the quiet people were talking about a princess locked up in a haunted house, but nobody knew anything for certain.
+Indeed .. through the dark pines I saw a gloomy house.
 My heart was pounding, but then I thought: what if a poor creature is captured inside there?

 A gloomy house

 Carefully I approached the house.
 From close up, it looked even gloomier.
 The gate was locked and it seemed as if no light had come through the dark window panes for many long years.
 I went around the gloomy castle and the more I saw of it, the more I felt uneasy.
 Probably to encourage myself I began singing.
 Not beautifully, but loudly .. suddenly I heard from within the lamenting song of a nightingale.
 That made me really angry.
 Had the poor animal been locked inside for such a long time?
 Had it never seen the sun, nor another animal nor another human being?